sufst/intermediate-server/README.md

 4. Run `pip install -r requirements.txt` from the root of the repository.

-For macOS installations you in case the above doesn't work use `pip3 install -r requirements.txt`
+For macOS installations in case the above doesn't work use `pip3 install -r requirements.txt`

 #### Running Source Files: